 Genius way for easy installation and Know of PHP syntax and Comment.

-To start using (coding) PHP For the first and most common form, you need three things:
+To start using (coding) PHP installation For the first and most common form, you need three things:

 - PHP itself